 11 Ridiculously Simple Morning Workout Hacks

-But if you’re not a morning person, it’s a lot easier to keep hitting snooze in lieu of working up a sweat — unless you know about these life-changing morning workout hacks.
+But if you’re not a morning person, it’s a lot easier to keep hitting snooze in lieu of working up a sweat.
+Want to get into the early bird routine?
+These life-changing morning workout tips can help.

 Here are a few ways to optimize your sleep for morning workouts: